ludens-reklamebyra/react-crisscross/CONTRIBUTING.md

 ### Suggesting Enhancements

 Follow these guidelines to make it easier for maintainers and the community to understand your suggestion, and find related suggestions.
+Use the [feature request template[(https://github.com/ludens-reklamebyra/react-crisscross/issues/new?template=feature_request.md)

 Explain the suggestion and be as detailed as possible.
 You should include the following: